FuelLabs/sway/docs/book/src/reference/compiler_intrinsics.md

 __state_clear(key: b256, slots: u64) -> bool
 ```

 **Description:** Clears `slots` number of non-dynamic storage slots (32 bytes each) starting at key `key`.
-Returns a boolean describing whether all the storage slots were previously set.
+Returns true if _all_ the storage slots were previously set.
 Maps to the `SCWQ` opcode.

+If `slots` is zero, no slots will be cleared, and the return value will always be true.

 If the return value is not needed, use `__state_clear_slots` instead, for it is less gas consuming.